jelrikvh/todo/README.md

 ## Usage

+To run the application, all you need to have installed are `docker` and `make`.

 Run

     make shell

 to open the PHP container with a shell.

+> You can suffix all `make` commands with `XDEBUG=1` to enable remote step-debugging.
+I chose to not automatically
+> enable xdebug, because it makes the php container significantly slower.
+>
+> The code to switch between xdebug and not-xdebug can be found in `infra/xdebug.mk` that, when `XDEBUG=1` is set, uses
+> `infra/docker-compose.xdebug.yml` and `infra/xdebug.ini` to enable xdebug.

 You can then use the Symfony command line interface to interact with the Todo list as follows: